citp/privacy-policy-historical/d/de/dea/deancare.com.md

 ## Notices of Privacy Practices

-### Notice of Privacy Practices — For Patients of Dean Clinic
+### Notice of Privacy Practices — For Patients of Dean Medical Group

-Dean Clinic is legally required to protect the privacy of each patient's health information, and doing so is of utmost importance to Dean Clinic.
+Dean Medical Group is legally required to protect the privacy of each patient's health information, and doing so is of utmost importance to Dean Medical Group.
 We call this information "protected health information" or PHI.
 This information includes your personal and demographic information that identifies you and that relates to your past, present or future physical or mental health condition and related health care services.
-Please read [Dean Clinic's Notice of Privacy Practices](https://web.archive.org/app/files/public/8096/pdf-aboutus-clinic-privacy_deanclinic.pdf) (PDF) for more information.
+Please read [Dean Medical Group's Notice of Privacy Practices](https://web.archive.org/app/files/public/8096/pdf-aboutus-clinic-privacy_deanclinic.pdf) (PDF) for more information.

 ### Notice of Privacy Practices — For Members of Dean Health Plan